ibm-cloud-docs/vpc/api-change-log.md

 At this time, all instances, and therefore all instance templates, continue to require that a primary network interface be specified.
 Therefore, existing instance templates are unaffected.
 Additionally, new instance templates will continue to include a primary network interface until further notice.
 However, to ensure your clients will not be affected in the future, verify that they are tolerant of the `primary_network_interface` property not being included when consuming `InstanceTemplate` responses.
 {: important}

-**`Instance` response schema change.** In an upcoming release, volume attachments returned in the `boot_volume_attachment` and `volume_attachments[]` properties of an instance will not include the `volume` sub-property if the volume has not yet been provisioned.
-Such volumes are currently represented with empty `crn`, `id`, and `href` properties along with an undocumented sentinel value for `name`.

-To prepare for this change, verify that your client checks that the `volume` property exists for a volume attachment before attempting to access its `crn`, `id`, `href`, or `name` sub-properties.

 **Asynchronous `DELETE` response code change.** In an upcoming release, the response code output for asynchronous `DELETE` operations will change from `204` to `202`.
 A response code of `204` implies the action is completed, which could be misleading for operations that are still processing.
 A response code of `202` is more appropriate.
 This behavior change will occur only for an API version date after its release.
 A response code of `204` will continue to be returned for API versions up to this version date.